Vladimir Shcherbakov (general): Biography

-Born in a village in the Oryol Governorate (today in the Izmalkovsky District in Lipetsk Oblast), he entered the Red Army in 1919 by attending the officers course of the South-Western Front in Serpukhov.
+Born in a village in the Oryol Governorate (today in the Izmalkovsky District in Lipetsk Oblast), Shcherbakov entered the Red Army in 1919 by attending the officers course of the South-Western Front in Serpukhov.
 As part of the course, he participated in the fighting against the forces of General Denikin in the Kalach-na-Donu area in the period May–June 1919, and subsequently against the Cossack Mamontov Raid in the Yelets region.
 In July 1920 he took part in the Soviet-Polish War, fighting against the Poles and the Ukrainian forces of Simon Petlyura with the south-western front of General Yegorov, reaching the rank of company commander.

-In 1939-1940, as commander of the 104th Mountain Infantry Division of the 14th Army, he took part in the Winter War, in the Arctic sector of the front.
+In 1939-1940, as commander of the 104th Mountain Rifle Division of the 14th Army, Shcherbakov took part in the Winter War, in the Arctic sector of the front.
 He led his unit in the occupation of the Rybachy Peninsula, the city of Petsamo, the port of Liinahamari and the locality of Luostari on the border with Norway.
 For the skill shown in the conduct of the 104th division, Shcherbakov was awarded the Order of the Red Banner.

-In January 1941 he was appointed commander of the 50th Rifle Corps of the 23rd Army of the Northern Front on the Karelian Isthmus.
+In January 1941 Shcherbakov was appointed commander of the 50th Rifle Corps of the 23rd Army of the Northern Front on the Karelian Isthmus.
 At the beginning of the German invasion he became commander of the 42nd Army, then still under formation, with which in August 1941 he was engaged in the defense of the Koporye Bay, on the Leningrad front, where he was wounded in combat.
 Between 1 and 24 September 1941 he commanded the 8th Army, in defense of the Oranienbaum Bridgehead during the battles to block the German advance towards Leningrad.
 On 24 September he was removed from office, on the orders of Generals Georgy Zhukov and Andrei Zhdanov, because he was deemed "unsuitable for the role" and passed to command of the 11th Rifle Division in the same 8th Army.